Welcome to UWE! Here’s what we’d wish we’d known as first year students 🫱🏼🫲🏽

 Bristol is overflowing with green spaces to chill, study and meet friends in.
 Countryside surrounds the city on all sides and in-between – highlights close to our campuses include the beautiful Ashton Court, Stoke Park and Snuff Mills, and in the city centre, Queen Square, Victoria Park and the Downs are all worth a visit.

 Street art, museums, history – Bristol’s culture is as vibrant and diverse as our city is.
-Get to know the heart of Bristol by catching an independent film at Watershed, seeing some live jazz at the Old Juke; or booking yourself onto a Banksy walking tour to get those snaps for the ‘gram!
+Get to know the heart of Bristol by catching an independent film at Watershed, seeing some live jazz at The Old Juke; or booking yourself onto a Banksy walking tour to get those snaps for the grid.

-We’ve got a festival for pretty much everything
+6. Get to a festival (there’s one for pretty much everything)

-From big clubs with top DJs to gigs, underground speakeasies, regular comedy nights and karaoke – and a huge LGBTQ+ scene – Bristol nightlife is what you call LIT!
-OK, we can’t pull that off, but it really does have something for everyone.
+From big clubs with top DJs to gigs, underground speakeasies, regular comedy nights and karaoke – and a huge LGBTQ+ scene – Bristol nightlife is lit!
 Bristol’s also been awarded the Purple Flag status in recognition of our efforts to keep our city a vibrant and safe place to enjoy at night.

-Ashton Gate Stadium houses Bristol City Football club and Bristol Bears, and across the city you’ll find opportunities for climbing, sailing, cycling and so much more.
+Across the city you’ll find opportunities for climbing, sailing, cycling and so much more.
 We recommend trying your hand at paddle boarding down the harbour or heading to the outskirts of the city where you’ll find The Wave; a popular year-round inland-surfing destination.
+Ashton Gate Stadium also houses Bristol City Football club and Bristol Bears if you want to cheer on our local teams!

 Well, Bristol is known for being diverse, independent, creative and, most importantly, super friendly.
 Catchphrases you’ll hear out and about are “Cheers drive” for any form of transport; “Alright my loverrr” as a standard greeting; and “Shipshape and Bristol fashion” for when things are in good order – such as like your study notes, timetable, your (sustainable) out-out wardrobe…